 opentsdbwith 5 seconds detail (backends functionality)

-- users can use all the Netdata that maintain a database to view metrics (i.e. at
+- Users can use all Netdata nodes that maintain a database to view metrics (i.e. at

 Hall hosts can be viewed).

 The following options affect how Netdata streams:

 [global].memory mode = none disables the database at this host.
 This also disables health

 monitoring because a node can't have health monitoring without a database.

 [web].mode = none disables the API (Netdata will not listen to any ports).

 This also disables the registry (there cannot be a registry without an API).

 accept a streaming request every seconds can be used to set a limit on how often a parent node will accept streaming